-- Pray for laws to be enacted that protect all vulnerable and marginalized (including the unborn, immigrant, the widow, the refugee, and the orphan).
+- Pray for leaders and voters to enact laws that protect all vulnerable and marginalized people (including the unborn, immigrants, widows, refugees, and orphans).
 (Proverbs 21:1; Daniel 2:20-22)

 - Pray there would be oneness and unity with those who are married.
 Pray husbands would love and lead their families as Christ leads and loves the church.
 Pray wives would love and support their husbands.
 (1 Peter 3:1-7; Ephesians 5:22-28)